feather-ts/feather/docs-src/content/decorators/index.md

 ## ElementQuery

-`@ElementQuery(elementQuery: string, ...events: string[])`
+`@ElementQuery(fn: (element: Element) => boolean, ...events: string[])`

 Similar to MediaQueries you can write responsive components reacting to an element query.
-An element query is an evaluated javascript in the context of the root node of a component.
-Valid element queries would look like this:
-`@ElementQuery('clientWidth > 300 || clientHeight > 100')`.
-The query is re-evaluated when one of the window attached
+The query function is re-evaluated when one of the window attached `events` from the parameter list triggers, defaults to `resize`.
-`events` from the parameter list triggers, default event list is just `resize`.
-But you can change this to a scroll or orientation change or whatever you want to check against.
+But you can change this to a scroll or orientation change for example.
+Unlike media queries element queries can only run when the component has been mounted to the dom.
+Make sure your render method is neutral enough to avoid any content flicker when one of the element queries triggers.

 ## Router